Whale Watching in Sydney: A Comprehensive Guide

 The Coast Track at the Royal National Park is a fantastic spot suited to anyone prepared to spend some effort in the hunt.

-The full coast walk is a moderate 30km hike, but to spot the whales, you just need to walk out to the coast from the ferry pier, which is less than 30 mins and you can then continue along as far as you like or settle in straight away and wait for them to come to you.
+The full coast walk is a moderate 30km hike, but to spot the whales, you just need to walk out to the coast from the ferry pier, which is less than 30 mins.
+After that, you can continue along as far as you like or settle in straight away and wait for them to come to you.

-Getting there: Train to Cronulla, then the Tom Thumb ferry to Bundeena Wharf.
+Getting there: First, take the train to Cronulla.
+Then, take the Tom Thumb ferry to Bundeena Wharf.
 From here, follow the coast track to Jibbon Headland.

 Tip: If you visit on the first Sunday of the month, be sure to check out the Bundeena Art Trail.